Metcash: History

-In 2000, the business was rebranded to Metcash.
+In 2000, the business was rebranded to Metcash, which the name was derived from its South African parent company.
 In 2005, Metcash and Woolworths purchased Foodland.
 Under the agreement, Foodland was divided into two with Metcash acquiring most of the Australian operations and Woolworths acquiring the New Zealand operations and 22 supermarkets in Australia.

 In 2010, Metcash acquired the Franklins brand and converted its stores to the IGA banner.
 In the same year, Mitre 10 hardware business became part of the Metcash Group.

 In 2012, Metcash took a majority share in Automotive Brands Group, which operated the Autobarn and Autopro chain of stores, for A$53 million and incorporated it into its automotive division.
 The company then sold its automotive division to Burson Group (now Bapcor) in 2015 for A$275 million.
 The chief executive officer of the automotive division was Supercar driver Paul Dumbrell.

 In 2016, Independent Hardware Group is created with the combination of the Mitre 10 and Home Timber & Hardware networks.

 In 2020, Metcash acquired 70% of Total Tools (increasing to 85% in 2021 and 100% in 2023).
 Total Tools is franchisor to the largest tool retail network in Australia.

 In February 2024, Metcash announced that it had signed three acquisition agreements (Superior Food Group; Bianco Construction Supplies; Alpine Truss) cumulatively valued at approximately US$558.5 million.

 In 2025, Metcash merged Independent Hardware Group and Total Tools to form the Total Tools and Hardware Group.
 It also launched its retail media network LocalEyes.

+In 2026, Metcash acquired 3 Daly's IGA, as well as supermarkets in Goolwa and Naracoorte, the acquisitions made the group re-entered the supermarket retail sector, on top of its supplier role.